quinnscrivnermsu/Project-5-AEEM/README.md

 Then, the user will be prompted for the number of experiments to run on each kernel.

-Lastly, the user will be prompted for the type of Benchmark being ran.
+Lastly, the user will be prompted to enter the shell command to use for each experiment (Ex. `/home/gapbs/bfs -g 10 -n 1`)

 The program will then start a timer and then reboot and begin the experiments.

+# How to Run Experiments Without Switching Kernels
+1. Create a text file in the project directory
+2. Run the python program with the following arguments `python run.py --kerneltorun <textFileName>.txt
+3. Observe the results in the log files

 # Dependencies
 - pydrive